52North/sos-importer/README.md

 ### Requirements

-The SOS Importer requires [JAVA](http://java.com/) 1.7+ and a running SOS instance (OGC SOS v1.0 or v2.0) to work.
+The SOS Importer requires [JAVA](http://java.com/) 1.8+ and a running SOS instance (OGC SOS v2.0) to work.
 The wizard module requires a GUI capable system.

 ### Terminology